parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

 Info: Instrumented poolboy_tests_1
 {% endhighlight %}

-Log messages tagged as `Info` are standard, normal operation messages.
+Log messages tagged as *Info* are standard, normal operation messages.
-Here, Concuerror reports that it compiled and instrumented our test file and started to run the test!
+Here, Concuerror reports that it compiled and instrumented our test file and started to run the test.

 {% highlight text %}
 Info: Instrumented io_lib